Prakshi-23/Power-BI-/Dmart-Analysis/README.md

-Here's a sample `README.md` file for your **Dmart Sales Analysis** project, based on the contents of the Power BI dashboard shown in the PDF:

----

 # 🛒 Dmart Sales Analysis Dashboard

 This project presents a **Sales Analysis Dashboard** for Dmart using **Power BI**.
 It provides insightful visualizations and key metrics to help stakeholders understand customer behavior, order patterns, and revenue trends.